Mike Crapo: Gun law

 In 2012, Crapo said that more gun control regulations would not curb violence in the United States.
 He also said that he supported efforts to improve mental health access rather than more gun laws.

-Crapo has received multiple "A+" grades from the National Rifle Association Political Victory Fund (NRA) for his voting record on causes supported by the NRA.
+Crapo has received multiple "A+" grades from the National Rifle Association Political Victory Fund (NRA-PVF) for his voting record on causes supported by the NRA.
 The same year, he joined 12 other senators vowing to filibuster any attempts by Democrats to introduce additional gun control regulations in the wake of the Sandy Hook Elementary School shooting.
 Crapo also supported legislation to make open carry legal in National Parks.

 In January 2017, the NRA praised Crapo for introducing the Hearing Protection Act, which would make access to gun silencers easier.

 In response to the 2017 Las Vegas shooting, Crapo called for "solidarity" and praised first responders.
 The Hearing Protection Act bill was tabled in wake of the shooting.

 Fiscal policy

 In 2024, Crapo argued that proposed Republican tax cut extensions do not need to be offset with measures to prevent the tax cuts from adding to the deficit.
-He supports ending IRS Direct File, which allows citizens to file taxes for free.
+He supported ending IRS Direct File, which allowed citizens to file taxes for free.